Zinc and its Danger to Parrots

 There have been instances of zinc toxicity caused by padlocks.
 This has been reported in larger birds who are able to flake pieces of the coating off or to place parts of the lock in their beaks and dissolve some of the zinc.

 If you suspect your bird may have zinc poisoning, take him immediately to a veterinarian.
-He can perform a blood serum test which measures the level of zinc in the blood.
+(S)he can perform a blood serum test which measures the level of zinc in the blood.
 Blood zinc levels of greater than 2 ppm (parts per million) are considered evidence of zinc toxicosis.
 For example, 1.63 ppm is considered an average normal level for cockatiels.
 The White Blood Count may also be elevated.
-If your vet suspects zinc, he may take x-rays, looking for a piece of metal which may have been swallowed.
+If your vet suspects zinc, they may also take x-rays pictures, looking for a piece of metal which may have been swallowed.

 One method of treatment is the use of a chelating agent which binds with the zinc in the body and is then expelled.
 Injections of Calcium EDTA and D-penicillamine have been used.
 There is also an oral chelating agent, DMSA (dimercaptosuccinic acid).
 If a piece of metal has been swallowed, then the primary treatment is removal either via catheter or forceps or by cathartics such as sodium sulphate, activated charcoal or mineral oil.
 Surgical removal can be used as well.
 Additional treatments are also available.
 Choice of treatment(s) should be made by a veterinarian based upon the individual situation.
 (References: Avian Medicine: Principles and Application by Ritchie, Harrison and Harrison)